dumaalex998/birthdays/README.md

 Code is taken from the nice [practice Python](https://www.practicepython.org/) website from Michele Pratusevich and is released with a [CC-BY](https://www.practicepython.org/about/) license!

-I am Leo, and this is a new Read Me!
+Margherita: I try to push a new file after commit.

-And I’m Federico and I modified the README!

-And I'm Margherita and I modified README!